hexojs/hexo/.github/ISSUE_TEMPLATE/other.md

 If you find that markdown files are not rendered as expected, please go to https://marked.js.org/demo/ to see if it can be reproduced there.
 If it can be reproduced, please file a bug to https://github.com/markedjs/marked.

-If you want help on your bug, please also send us the github repository where your hexo code is stored.
-If it is not on github, please post it on github, it would greatly help.
+If you want help on your bug, please also send us the git repository (GitHub, GitLab, Bitbucket etc...) where your hexo code is stored.
+It would greatly help.

 -->